wp-plugins/soj-casldap/readme.txt

 == Description ==

-**THIS IS FOR DEVELOPMENT PURPOSES ONLY, NOT FOR USE ON PRODUCTION SITES**
+**THIS IS FOR DEVELOPMENT PURPOSES, NOT FOR USE ON PRODUCTION SITES**

 This plugin is meant to be a reference; I've talked to several people who have similar setups, and thought it would beneficial to share some code.